heptarch/heptarch.github.io/drafts/demon.md

 <!--, proud in its armature of polished
  brass,--> are immobile.
-The stationmaster dozes---trains delayed by fog---the motley of passengers asleep or reading, newspapers wilted with damp---naptha flares at midday---and even the bronze likeness of George
+The stationmaster dozes---trains delayed by fog---the motley of passengers asleep or reading, their newspapers wilted with damp---naptha flares at midday---and even the bronze likeness of George
  Stephenson, that commanding and self-willed patriarch of the Rail, seems drowsy.